niplav/site/considerations_on_cryonics.md

 3. If the person is over 25 years old, they are not a student.
 4. The person stays a member until their death (otherwise the cryonics arrangement doesn't work).
 5. The membership fees will not be changed drastically over time.
+In fact, inflation adjusted prices for cryonics have mostly stayed constant <!--TODO: link the charts from the cryonics wiki entry)-->, so this is a reasonable assumption.
+6. The cryonicist will know when LEV has occurred, and will cancel their subscription to cryonics starting from that year.

 The implementation is quite straightforward:

 	function alcor_fees(age)
-		local left=math.floor(actval[age])-age
+		local left=math.min(math.floor(actval[age])-age, levyear-curyear)
 		local cost=0

 		if age<25 then